 Time Zones in Qatar

-View Qatar’s current local time, UTC+3 offset, DST status, and convert time from Doha or anywhere in Qatar to other time zones.
+View Qatar’s current local time, UTC+3 offset, DST status, and convert Doha time to other cities worldwide.

 Use the visual time grid and hour-by-hour tables to compare Qatar time with any other timezone.
-Export meetings with ICS download or send to Google Calendar and Gmail.
+Export meeting times with ICS download, Google Calendar, or Gmail.

 Qatar does not observe daylight saving time, so there are no DST transition dates.
 Time data updates automatically using the IANA timezone database and historical rule changes.